pm25/pm25.github.io/README.md

   <h3>Pin-Yen's Personal Website</h3>

   <p>
     Hi!
 I'm Pin-Yen.
-This repository contains the complete source code for my personal website, which is also hosted on GitHub pages.<br />
+This repository contains the complete source code for my personal website.<br />
     If you like the style, feel free to check out 🥪 <a href="https://github.com/pm25/simpleplain">pm25/simpleplain</a>, where I’ve organized the code used in my website into an easy-to-use and customizable template for your own site.
     <br /><br />
     <a href="https://pm25.github.io">🌐 Website</a> ·